**GENERAL REWRITE – PLEASE READ CAREFULLY**

 CONCRETE SEGMENTAL & MODULAR BLOCKS, DRY CAST

-Each manufacturing facility shall provide the District Materials Engineer with a copy of their Quality Control Plan and Procedures, including testing rates, materials sources and mix designs.
+Requests for source approval shall be made to the Construction and Materials Bureau, Iowa Department of Transportation, 800 Lincoln Way, Ames, Iowa 50010.
+Each manufacturing facility shall provide Copies of their Quality Control Plan and Procedures, including testing rates, materials sources and mix designs.
 Each manufacturing facility shall also supply test reports and documentation to verify compliance with the specified requirements.

 A. Specimens shall be representative of the whole lot of units.
 NOTE: The term “lot” refers to any number of concrete masonry units of any configuration or dimension manufactured by the producer using the same materials, concrete mix design, manufacturing process and curing method.